 Timer: Responsible for operating a stopwatch to record swimmers’ times.
 There are three timers per lane so no experience is necessary.
 The median time is used.
 One timer will also record times on a timing sheet which is later handed to the Runner.
 Check in with the Volunteer Coordinator 15 minutes prior to meet.

 In prior years, parents were responsible to prepare and/or bring donated food items for the Swim Meet Concession Stand as a fundraising requirement.
 We are evaluating this requirement given COVID restrictions.
-It is very likely that Concessions will be managed by Pool employees only and may require donations of pre-package or/prepared food.
+It is possible that Concessions will be managed by Pool employees only and may require donations of pre-package or/prepared food.

 Concession: Prepare, stock, make change and sell food and drinks.
 There are 5 workers per meet and 2 cashiers.
 You can cover each other in order to watch your swimmer.
 Arrive at 5:15 for home meets and clean up after the meet.